Links (golf): Notable courses

+Modern seaside "links-style" developments have also appeared beyond the British Isles; for example, the Links course at La Hacienda Links Golf Resort in San Roque, Cádiz, Spain—originally designed by Peter Alliss and Clive Clark and extensively redesigned by architect Kurtis Bowman—reopened in 2022 and has since received industry recognition.

 Playing style

 The unique nature of links courses necessitates a distinct style of play.
 The challenges links traits present fall into two categories: topography, which tends to be characterised by uneven fairways, thick rough, and small, deep "pot bunkers"; and climatic, dominated by windy conditions created by their coastal location and lack of trees, and frequent intermittent rain squalls.

 Links topography favours a controlled style of golf, as hazards abound.
 Low and even bouncing shots allow balls to be skipped onto greens rather than high flights landed with strong backspin.
 Windy or blustery weather also calls for low, accurate shots.
 Damp conditions demand concentration and caution.

 As many traditional links courses consist of an "outward" nine in one direction along the coast, and an opposite "inward" nine returning, players often have to cope with contrasting wind patterns in each half of their round.